Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 Hitlin, S., & Elder Jr, G. H. (2007).
 Time, self, and the curiously abstract concept of agency.
 Sociological Theory, 25(2), 170-191.

 Homan, P., Brown, T. H., & King, B. (2021).
 Structural intersectionality as a new direction for health disparities research.
 Journal of Health and Social Behavior, 62(3), 350-370.

+Lahey, J. N. (2017).
+Understanding why black women are not working longer.
+In Women working longer: Increased employment at older ages (pp. 85-109).
+University of Chicago Press.

 Kaufman, B. E. (2020).
 The real problem: The deadly combination of psychologisation, scientism, and normative promotionalism takes strategic human resource management down a 30‐year dead end.
 Human Resource Management Journal, 30(1), 49-72.